-Meath's David Coldrick has been appointed by the GAA to referee the 2010 All-Ireland Senior Football Championship final between Cork and Down at Croke Park on Sunday, September 19.
+DAVID COLDRICK is the surprise appointment to referee the All-Ireland senior football decider between Cork and Down in Croke Park on September 19.

 It had been thought Galway referee Gearóid O’Conámha and Donegal whistler Jimmy White were the frontrunners for the honour but Meath man Coldrick will now take charge of the clash, three years after handling his first All-Ireland senior football final, between Cork and Kerry.

 O’Conámha will be the stand-by referee with Maurice Deegan (Laois) acting as linesman and Syl Doyle (Wexford) the sideline official for the day.

 Coldrick will be assisted by umpires Tony Kearney, John Coldrick (both Blackhall Gaels), James Matthews (Cortown) and Stephen O’Hare (Syddan).

 Sligo man Michael Duffy will be in charge of the minor decider with Kevin Bourke, Pat Cawley, Pádraig McGourty and Pádraic Hamilton the four umpires.

 The stand-by referee is Joe Curley (Meath), linesman Frank Flynn (Leitrim) and sideline official John Fitzpatrick (New York).